-Selected policy objective or selected Interreg- specific objective Selected Priority specific objective Justification for selection PO2 - A greener, low-carbon transitioning towards a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation, risk prevention and management, and sustainable urban mobility (iv) promoting climate change adaptation and disaster risk prevention, and resilience, taking into account ecosystem- based approaches Green and adaptive region The Programme area is vulnerable to climate change effects, which are already visible.
-Trends are showing that in the future, the area can expect higher average temperatures and irregular precipitation patterns, followed by possibly extreme storm events, floods and droughts.
-In contrast, vast green and blue areas of the territory offer the potential to support adaptation solutions.
-Since biogeographical as well as urbanised areas extend beyond borders, the cross-border cooperation is a key response to climate threats.
-Joint planning and actions can serve not only as a tool to cope with the new situation, but also as an opportunity for a stronger connection between the people and stakeholders on both sides of the border.
-Adaptation to climate change is a dynamic process and requires the inclusion of many stakeholders and the integration of severa sectors.
-It is therefore relevant that better resilience and adaptation to climate change should be strived for in all future plans especially in spatial plans and other acts on the local and regional levels.
-The awareness or possible climate-related effects and solutions should be improved in the entire PA.
-The threats in the territory are shared, hence the increased cooperation of cities/municipalities and regions is mandatory.
-The development, co-ordination, upskilling and unified equipment of disaster response units and organisations are to be developed in PA or both countries and used in cross-border response to the main threats.
+Selected Selected specific Priority Justification for selection policy objective , noncy objective or objective selected Interreg- specific objective PO2 - A (iv) promoting climate Green and The Programme area is vulnerable to climate change greener, low- change adaptation and adaptive carbon disaster risk prevention, and region effects, which are already visible.
+Trends are showing transitioning resilience, taking into that in the future, the area can expect higher average towards a net account ecosystem-based temperatures and irregular precipitation patterns, zero carbon approaches followed by possibly extreme storm events, floods and economy and droughts.
+In contrast, vast green and blue areas of the resilient territory offer the potential to support adaptation Europe by solutions. promoting clean and fair Since biogeographical as well as urbanised areas energy extend beyond borders, the cross-border cooperation transition, is a key response to climate threats.
+Joint planning and green and blue actions can serve not only as a tool to cope with the investment, new situation, but also as an opportunity for a stronger the circular connection between the people and stakeholders on economy, both sides of the border. climate both sides of the border. change Adaptation to climate change is a dynamic process and mitigation Adaptation to climate change is a dynamic process and and requires the inclusion of many stakeholders and the adaptation, integration of several sectors.
+It is therefore relevant risk that better resilience and adaptation to climate change prevention should be strived for in all future plans, especially in and spatial plans and other acts on the local and regional management, and levels.
+The awareness on possible climate-related sustainable effects and solutions should be improved in the entire urban PA.
+The threats in the territory are shared, hence the mobility increased cooperation of cities/municipalities and regions is mandatory.
+The development, co-ordination, upskilling and unified equipment of disaster response units and organisations are to be developed in PA of both countries and used in cross-border response to the main threats.
 They are not only climate-related, but also area-specific (earthquakes, environmental accidents).
 The response provided must be relevant to the PA and coordinated through joint plans and protocols aligned with responsible authorities.